wenching/CRI-BIO-646-BMB-RKeenan/README.md

 **THIS PACKAGE IS LARGE, PLEASE DO NOT DOWNLOAD IT TO YOUR HOME DIRECTORY**
 **USE OTHER LOCATION LIKE /gpfs/data/bioinformatics/username**

-# download the package
+# download the package via 'wget'
 wget ftp://logia.cri.uchicago.edu/bioinformatics/tutorials/Nov2018/CRI-BIO-646-BMB-RKeenan.tgz
-# Or, copy directly from HPC
+# Or, copy the package directly from HPC
 cp /gpfs/data/bioinformatics/shared/tutorials/Nov2018/CRI-BIO-646-BMB-RKeenan.tgz .

 # uncompress the tarball file